Tricia Helfer: Personal life

 In 2003, Helfer married Jonathan Marshall, a lawyer whom she met at a mutual friend's birthday party.
 They separated in May 2017 and Helfer filed for divorce in January 2018, citing irreconcilable differences.
 The divorce was settled in 2019.

 In 2011, Helfer became an American citizen.

-She has four artificial discs in her back and two in her neck, resulting from an incident in which a piece of luggage was dropped on her head while sitting on a commercial airliner, and two in her lower back from mishaps while doing her own stunts.
+She has four artificial discs in her back: two in her neck, resulting from an incident in which a piece of luggage was dropped on her head while she was sitting on an airplane, and two in her lower back from mishaps while doing her own stunts.

-She co-founded the charity web site "Acting Outlaws" with former Battlestar Galactica co-star Katee Sackhoff, which collects donations for several causes and charity events.
-She is also involved in various causes, from animal rescue to the oil spill in the Gulf of Mexico.
-In 2014, she appeared in a PETA video campaign, encouraging cat owners to keep their pets indoors.
+She co-founded the charity web site "Acting Outlaws" with former Battlestar Galactica co-star Katee Sackhoff; the web site collects donations for several causes and charity events.
+She is also involved in various causes, from animal rescue to the Deepwater Horizon oil spill.
+In 2014, she appeared in a PETA video campaign, encouraging cat owners to keep their cats indoors.